 Options for checking stereo signals

-A good way to test a stereo file on your stereo information in order to enable an error-free delivery of the mixing and mastering files is by means of a "correlation measuring device".
-Many "analyzers" have already integrated this.
-Otherwise there are also some "free VSTs".
+A good way to test a stereo file on your stereo information in order to enable error-free delivery of the mixing and mastering files is to use a "correlation measuring device".
+Many “analyzers” have already integrated this.
+Otherwise there are also some “free VSTs”.
 Here you can quickly see whether stereo information is contained in the material being played.

-Another possibility to determine an audible difference would be to fade out, or the so-called "mute“ of the side signals in the mix or mastering.
+Another way to determine an audible difference would be to fade out, or the so-called "mute” of the side signals in the mix or Mastering.

 Stereo practice tip for mixing and mastering